ShGoudarzi/mysql-assistant/README.md

 + Generate/Restore Full backup of MySQL `Users` and `Databases`
 + Worck both for MySQL server running in `Container` or `Normal` mode
 + Write the output log to `/var/log/mysql-assistant.log`
-+ Auto delete backup files older than 30 days
++ Auto delete backup files older than 30 days (default)
 + Easy to use as cron jobs